 Bhramari Brewing offers some deliciously unique cocktails that even have fun names like “Pie Felicia” and the “Tide Pod.”
 Now if you are looking to try a beer, there are a ton that sound great, but the Unicorn Deathwish really caught my eye— it’s an imperial Berliner Weisse with rainbow sherbert.
 Yes, you read that right.

 Burial Beer Co. was another brewery that was highly endorsed by some locals, but we didn’t get a chance to make it there ourselves!

 Antidote at Chemist Spirits

-This spot was beautiful and time traveled me back decades.
+Antidote was beautiful and time traveled me back decades.
 While this wasn’t a speakeasy, it definitely gives off some of those vibes when you step inside.
 The bartenders were craftsmen preparing divine cocktail concoctions.
-You can enjoy your drinks on the patio or their incredible rooftop, which even has an adorable fireplace.
+You can enjoy your drinks on the patio or on their incredible rooftop, which even has an adorable fireplace.

 If you don’t see anything on the drink menu that piques your fancy, let the bartender know what you like and they are more than happy to create a personalized creation just for you!

 Hotel Indigo Asheville Downtown

 Hotel Indigo Asheville Downtown is one of the more affordable options, with a great location and beautiful mountain or city views from the rooms.
 They also have their own restaurant on site.
 It, unfortunately, wasn’t open when we went, but the food and drinks look amazing.